 At the southern end of the peninsula are Tumby Bay, Port Lincoln and Coffin Bay.
 Tumby Bay is a great family holiday spot and fishing destination and a good way to look around is on board Story's Clydesdale Horse & Trolley Tours.

 Surround by pristine national and conservation parks, Coffin Bay is another idyllic holiday spot.
 The Coffin Bay Oyster Walk is a wonderful way to learn about the town's history and taste the delicious oysters.

-There are a myriad of experiences to be had in Port Lincoln, which is considered the seafood and aquaculture capital of Australia.
-Go fishing and sailing on Boston Bay, explore the nearby national parks or indulge your adventurous spirit with shark cage diving or swimming with tuna.
+There are myriad experiences to be had in Port Lincoln, which is considered the seafood and aquaculture capital of Australia.
+Go fishing and sailing on Boston Bay, explore the nearby national parks or indulge your adventurous spirit with shark cage diving or swimming with sea lions.

 Shopping, accommodation and dining options range from budget to luxury.